Uttar Durgapur: Demographics

 According to the 2011 Census of India, Uttar Durgapur had a total population of 5,723, of which 2,937 (51%) were males and 2,786 (49%) were females.
 There were 727 persons in the age range of 0 to 6 years.
 The total number of literate persons was 4,191 (83.89% of the population over 6 years).

 According to the 2001 Census of India, Uttar Durgapur had a total population of 5,062.
 Males constitute 52% of the population and females 48%.
 It has an average literacy rate of 67%, higher than the national average of 59.5%: male literacy is 74%, and female literacy is 60%.
 11% of the population is under 6 years of age.

 Infrastructure

 According to the District Census Handbook 2011, Uttar Durgapur covered an area of 1.1 km^{2}.
 Among the physical aspects, there is a railway station at Jaynagar Majilpur 3 km away.
-Among the civic amenities, it had 28 km roads with open drains, the protected water supply involved overhead tank.
+Among the civic amenities, it had 28 km roads with open drains, the protected water supply involved an overhead tank.
 It had 580 domestic electric connections.
-Among the medical facilities it had was 1 dispensary/ health centre.
+Among the medical facilities, it had 1 dispensary/health centre.
 Among the educational facilities it had were 3 primary schools, the nearest secondary school, senior secondary school at Jaynagar Majilpur 3 km away, the nearest general degree college at Dakshin Barasat 6 km away.
 Among the social, recreational and cultural facilities, it had 1 public library and 1 reading room.
 Three important commodities it produced were saris & lungis, medicines and moulded products.